Amarillys/AppHome/README.md

 3.. start the commmand of cmd

-4.you can download the lastest release on the Source Dictionary of http://nscripter.ys168.com
+4.you can download the lastest release and the Dictionary on the Source Dictionary of http://nscripter.ys168.com

 2015/07/03